CrispenGari/reactite/README.md

 | `success`      | `boolean`                                    | Indicates whether the query was successful.                                                       |
 | `refetchQuery` | `Function`                                   | A function to refetch the query.                                                                  |

+> 👍 **Note**: The difference between `useQuery` and `useQueryByPK` is that the former takes in filters, while the latter uses your primary key column to retrieve a single record by its value.

 ### `useQueryByPKs` hook.

 The `useQueryByPKs()` hook is designed to retrieve multiple records from a table in your SQLite database based on an array of primary keys.
 It also allows you to specify which columns to retrieve.